 - LMF stores the received PRU information contained in service level PRU Association message.

-- LMF may indicate support of PRU function to NRF via NF profile and may further send the PRU information to NRF via NF profile update.
+- LMF may indicate support of PRU function to NRF via NF profile and may further send the PRU indication via NF profile update if PRU is stationary PRU.

 - LMF may request a PRU to associate to a new LMF by returning a Routing ID of the new LMF.

+PRU ON/OFF states indicate temporarily availability of the PRU functionality of a UE at the serving LMF (e.g. PRU OFF due to other high priority tasks/energy saving at the UE, or the UE temporarily loses network coverage).

 - Support selection of a PRU based on stored PRU information if the LMF needs to obtain the location measurements from the PRU to assist positioning of a target UE.